 Following on from point 8, it’ll take time to build up your strength.
 Don’t rush into lifting weights you can’t handle.
-If you’re starting out new and trying to test how much you can handle, you can end up overdoing it.
+If you’re starting new and trying to test how much you can handle, you can end up overdoing it.
 You may forget the correct posture and form, and the strain could cause an injury.

-Be safe, and start out sensible when lifting weights.
+Be safe, and start sensible when lifting weights.
 Everyone starts somewhere, so if they look small it’s nothing to worry about.
 In the long run, your body will thank you and you’ll be healthier for it.
 Stay safe and injury-free, then the strength will come after.

 Getting the right amount of sleep is critical.
 Sleep is vital for:

 Make sure you’re removing distractions at least 30 minutes before going to bed.
 This includes any bright lights, noises, and electronic devices.

 When working out, make sure you’re drinking water before, during, and after your session.
 This will help avoid cognitive issues, cramps, and fatigue.

 Also, make sure you’re eating healthy and getting your micronutrients.
 You want to get enough vitamin C, D, calcium, iron, and electrolytes.
 This will help prevent injury, boost your performance, and your general health.

 So there you have it!
 If you follow these top exercise tips, you’ll be sure to stay safe during your workouts.

 Preparing your body is as important as the exercise itself.
 You should give your body everything it needs to perform its best.
 Take things at your own pace, concentrate, and always follow workout instructions.
 If you take it slow, in the long run, you’ll get the best, sustainable results.